Pun Dictionary: H Entries

 "How can I keep my hem from unraveling?"
 "Put a hemlock on it!"

-Her Man Friday (Book Titles)
+Her Man Friday (Book Titles: Good)

 His Girl Thursday: Herman Friday